Behavioral Job Interview Questions and Answers

 - Prepare: Identifying those past situations in which you have faced/practiced the skills required.
 Refresh your memory regarding your performance in previous jobson the desired behaviors.
 Your performance may be proved in many ways.
 Think about past activities, team involvements and tough work experience.

-- At the behavioral based interview: Listen carefully to the question, ask for clarification if necessary and give a complete answer.
+- Behavioral based interview: Please listen carefully to the question, you can also ask for clarification if you are not sure and finally give a complete answer to the question.

-- Tell a story: Based on the situation the interviewer will choose, tells a work related story for a few minutes.
+- Tell a story: Depending upon the the situation, tells a work related story for a few minutes.
 In the interview, your response needs to be precised and detailed.
 Specify a situation that relates to the question, not a general one.
 Briefly explain the case, what you did and why you have decided to do that, and describe the positive result and your lesson learned.

 - Frame your answer: Do it in a four step process: Situation, Action, Result and Lesson learned.